shashankg7/shashankg7.github.io/index.md

 Some updates:

+* [April 2023] SIGIR tutorial proposal on recent advancements in unbiased learning-to-rank got accepted at SIGIR'23.
+I will be leading the tutorial discussion at the conference.
 * [April 2023] One full paper accepted at SIGIR 2023.
 * [Feb 2023] PC member for SIGIR'23, NeurIPS'23.
 * [August 2022] Work on VAE-IPS got accepted at the CONSEQUENCES+REVEAL Workshop (as oral presentation) at RecSys'22.